-- Food packaging that includes materials with PFAS, equipment that is processed with PFAS, or grown in the soil or water contaminated by PFAS.
+- Food packaging includes materials with PFAS, equipment that is processed with PFAS or grown in the soil or water contaminated by PFAS.

-- Commercial household products which include non-stick products, stain and water repellant fabrics, paints, waxes, and fire-fighting foams.
-This is the reason why there is major contamination found in the military bases and airports where firefighting activities take place.
+- Commercial household products include non-stick products, stain and water-repellant fabrics, paints, waxes, and fire-fighting foams.
+This is why there is major contamination found in the military bases and airports where firefighting activities take place.

-- A workplace which includes the production industries or facilities.
+- A workplace that includes the production industries or facilities.
 Example of this is the oil recovery, chrome planting, and electronics manufacturing which uses PFAs.

 - Living organisms like animals and human beings where the PFAS can persist and build up over time.

-Due to the PFOA Stewardship Program, there are PFAS chemicals which are no longer manufactured in America anymore.
-The eight major chemical manufacturers in the United States have agreed to eliminate the use of PFOA and other related chemicals in their products.
+Due to the PFOA Stewardship Program, PFAS chemicals are no longer manufactured in America anymore.
+The eight major chemical manufacturers in the United States have agreed to eliminate PFOA and other related chemicals in their products.
 Also, they did abide to eliminate its emissions from their facilities.

 Effects of PFAS

-Indeed, PFAS are found in various consumer products that we use every day like the pizza boxes, stain repellants, and the cookware.
-As such, we have been exposed PFAS on a daily basis.
+Indeed, PFAS are found in various consumer products that we use every day, like pizza boxes, stain repellants, and cookware.
+As such, we have been exposed to PFAS daily.